fmsouza/ionic3-seed-nightwatch/README.md

 # Ionic 3 seed

-This is a seed of Ionic 3 with TypeScript + Karma + Protractor + Appium
+This is a seed of Ionic 3 with TypeScript + Karma + Nightwatch + Appium

 ## Table of Contents
  - [Getting Started](#getting-started)